 Reference management tools

-Are you tired of struggling to manage that collection of references that’s accumulating in your office, inbox, USB stick?
-Well, you can stop struggling now and use a reference management tool to help you.
-There are lots of tools available to help and the library can provide you with information and support on using the following:
+Are you tired of struggling to manage your references?
+Use a reference management tool to help you.
+There are lots available and this page provides information and support for:

-- EndNote Online: Register for a free account using your University email address (do this on campus or via VPN as this ensures you receive our institutional APA 7th settings).
-For more detailed information, including some video guides, visit the Clarivate Analytics website or see the Library's introductory Endnote guide (under Further Information below).
+Register for a free account using your University email address (do this on campus or via VPN as this ensures you receive our institutional APA 7th settings).
+For more detailed information, including some video guides, visit the Endnote Online libguide or see the Library's introductory Endnote guide (under Useful links below).